pyrogram/pyrogram/docs/source/start/errors.rst

     from pyrogram.errors import FloodWait

-These errors subclass directly from the category of errors they belong to, which in turn subclass from the father RPCError, thus building a class of error hierarchy such as this:
+These errors subclass directly from the category of errors they belong to, which in turn subclass from the father ``RPCError``, thus building a class of error hierarchy such as this:

 - RPCError
     - BadRequest